 The precise measurement of "conventional" Higgs decay branching ratios is key to probing virtual effects of new physics in the Higgs sector.
-Many models of new physics lead to variations in Higgs couplings, typically leading to few-% variations of Standard Model Higgs couplings for new physics at the TeV scale.
-The measurement of these couplings to %-level precision or better is one of the major aims of the Higgs program at high energy electron-positron colliders such as the ILC.
+The value of the Higgs boson mass is now know from the LHC to part per mil precision, and this precision will be improved at the ILC.
+By combining this value with other precisely known SM inputs, it will be possible to predict the absolute strengths of Higgs boson couplings to the 0.1% level.
+Many models of new physics lead to variations in the Higgs couplings, typically leading to few-% variations of Standard Model Higgs couplings for new physics at the TeV scale.
+Thus, the measurement of these couplings to the %-level precision or better is one of the major goals of the Higgs program at high energy electron-positron colliders such as the ILC.

-Higgs production in electon-positron collisions at 250 GeV is dominated by the associated production of Higgs and Z bosons ("Higgs-strahlung"), as shown in fig 8.1 [216].
+Higgs production in electon-positron collisions at 250 GeV is dominated by the associated production of Higgs and Z bosons ("Higgs-strahlung"), as shown in Fig. 8.1 [219].
 Because electronpositron collisions provide an initial state with well-defined four-momentum, this process allows the identification of Higgs bosons by considering the mass recoiling against an identified Z boson, without any reference to the decay products of the Higgs.
-A typical reconstructed recoil mass distribution is shown in fig 8.1.
+A typical reconstructed recoil mass distribution is shown in Fig. 8.1.

 Figure 8.1: Left: Cross sections for the three major Higgs production processes as a function of center of mass energy [2].
 The Zh "Higgs-strahlung" process dominates at 250 GeV.
-Right: Recoil mass spectrum against $Z \to \mu^+\mu^-$ for signal $e^+e^- \to Zh$ and SM background at 250 GeV [217].
+Right: Recoil mass spectrum against $Z \to \mu^+\mu^-$ for signal $e^+e^- \to Zh$ and SM background at 250 GeV [220].

-Higgs-strahlung events at ILC250 in which the Z decays to hadrons or charged leptons will provide the experimenter a sample of around half a million Higgs bosons that is almost completely unbiased with respect to the Higgs decay mode.
-Such a sample is very useful for making precise and unbiased measurements of the Higgs boson's properties, for example the partial cross-sections to different Higgs decay modes $\sigma{ZH} \times BR(H \to X)$.
+Higgs-strahlung events at ILC250 in which the Z decays to hadrons or charged leptons will provide the experimenter a sample of about half a million Higgs bosons that is almost completely unbiased with respect to the Higgs decay mode.
+Such a sample is very useful for making precise and unbiased measurements of the Higgs boson's properties, for example the partial cross-sections to different Higgs decay modes $\sigma{ZH} \times BR(H \to X)$ .
+At the same time, this sample can provide a precise value of Higgs boson mass from the position of the recoil mass peak, An order of magnitude improvement in precision over the current measurement is needed because the Higgs branching ratios to $WW^$ and $ZZ^$ depend strongly on the Higgs boson mass, but the recoil technique can meet this goal.

+Because the identification of the Higgs boson does not depend on the decay mode, it is also possible at an $e^+e^-$ collider to measure the total Higgs-strahlung production cross-section in the different ILC beam polarization setups.
+Combining these results with other ILC measurements, it is possible to extract absolutely normalized values for the couplings of the Higgs boson to its various final states, and for the Higgs boson width.
+We will present the precision on these quantities expected from a global fit to ILC data in Chapter 12.

-In addition to the Higgs decay branching ratios, the total Higgs-strahlung production crosssection in the different ILC beam polarisation setups will provide important constraints on the coupling of the Higgs to the Z boson.
-The mass of the Higgs boson is another key parameter to be extracted, particularly because it has a significant effect on the branching ratio to WW^ and ZZ^ , in which the final state includes an off-shell boson.
-A precise prediction of these decay branching ratios requires a precise knowledge of the Higgs mass.
-ILC also presents an opportunity to probe the Higgs boson's CP properties, a key to understanding the potential for baryogenesis at the electro-weak scale, in its interaction both with tau leptons and massive vector bosons.
+ILC also presents an opportunity to probe the Higgs boson's CP properties, a key to understanding the potential for baryogenesis at the electro-weak scale, in its interaction both with tau leptons and with massive vector bosons.